USGS-WiM/SiGLServicesDocumentation/README.md

 # ServicesDocumentation

-REST Services documentation template for use with any WiM services documentation.
+REST Services documentation template for use with any WIM services documentation.

 ## Development server